rightjs/rightjs-home/docs/en/download.md

 # Custom Build

-By default RightJS comes with several plugins already baked in, like advanced forms handling, cookies, etc.
+By default RightJS comes with several plugins like advanced forms handling, cookies, etc. already baked in.
 You can switch the things you don't use off, and reduce the build size down to 18k.

-There are also a number of plugins out of the [RightJS Goods](/goods) can be embedded into your builds too.
+There are also a number of plugins out of the [RightJS Goods](/goods) project that can be embedded into your builds too.

 [Custom Build Page](<%= builds_path %>)

 # GitHub Repository

-The original source code of the project situated at the github account over here
+The original source code of the project is situated at the github account over here

 <http://github.com/rightjs/rightjs-core%>